 About

-- Mini-course 1: Algebraic Field Theory
+- Mini-course 1: Operator Algebras and the Formulation of Quantum Field Theory

 Professor: João Carlos Alves Barata (USP) - Mini-course 2: Introduction to black hole Thermodynamics